lifeomic/termdiff/README.md

 ## Testing

-We use `ava` for testing and enforce 100% code coverage using `nyc`:
+We use `jest` for testing and enforce 100% code coverage:

 ```bash
 yarn test